Pernils74/Homeassistent-Hargassner/README.md

 # Homeassistent-Hargassner

+Hargassner boiler is sending out data on telnet port 23.
+Different firmwares have different index for the data.
+To be able to see and test out what index of data you are interesseted in you can use this method.

-Use the file editor to add a tcp sensor in configuration.yaml
+Use the file editor to add a tcp sensor in **configuration.yaml**

 Add this this 2 sensors